Braves vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Nico Hoerner has collected 174 hits with 27 doubles, four triples, nine home runs and 49 walks.
-He has driven in 68 runs with 41 stolen bases.
+- Nico Hoerner has 174 hits with 27 doubles, four triples, nine home runs, 49 walks and 68 RBI.
+He's also stolen 41 bases.

 Hoerner Recent Games